alineestkyr/Artifact-Travalogues-/README.md

 2. Look for the *who, what, where and when.* For instance, take note of who (person or institution) owned the artifact, where it was located and for what period of time.

 ## Documenting external sources
 Documenting sources on this project is simple.
-There is no need to use any style guide, but it is important to identify where your facts came from.
+There is no need to use any style guide, but it is important to identify where your facts come from.

 Here is an example: